Damen station (CTA Blue Line): History

-Proposals for the construction of an elevated railroad above Milwaukee Avenue dated to at least 1872, although opposition existed from the public due to the feared impact of property values.
+Proposals for the construction of an elevated railroad above Milwaukee Avenue dated to at least 1872, although opposition existed from the public due to the feared impact on property values.
 The Metropolitan West Side Elevated Railroad Company was granted a 50-year franchise by the Chicago City Council on April 7, 1892, and began securing right of way shortly thereafter.
 The Metropolitan's operations comprised a main line that went west from downtown to Marshfield Junction, where three branches – one northwest to Logan Square, one due west to Garfield Park, and one southwest to Douglas Park – diverged and served various parts of Chicago's west side.
 A further branch to Humboldt Park proceeded due west from the Logan Square branch just past Robey Street.
 Unlike the competing South Side and Lake Street Elevateds, the Metropolitan never used steam traction.
-Although it had originally intended to, and indeed had built much of its structure under the assumption that locomotives would be used, it decided in May 1894 to have electrified tracks instead, making it upon its opening the first revenue electric elevated railroad in the United States.
+Although it had originally intended to, and indeed had built much of its structure under the assumption that locomotives would be used, it decided in May 1894 to have electrified tracks instead, making it the first revenue electric elevated railroad in the United States.

-The Metropolitan's tracks by the site of the future Robey station were finished by the middle of October 1894, and were powered on in April 1895 for test and inspection runs.
-Public opposition led to the local portion of the elevated being placed above an alley adjacent to Milwaukee Avenue rather than the avenue itself.
+The Metropolitan's tracks by the site of the future Robey station were finished by the middle of October 1894, and were given power in April 1895 for test and inspection runs.
+Public opposition led to this part of the elevated being placed above an alley adjacent to Milwaukee Avenue rather than the avenue itself.
 The Metropolitan began service at 6 a.m. on Monday, May 6, 1895, between Robey on the Logan Square branch and Canal on the main line.
 Of the eleven stations opened that day, Robey is the only one still surviving, making it the oldest station on what is now the Blue Line.
 The Logan Square branch was extended to Logan Square on May 25, and the Humboldt Park branch opened on July 29.
-Robey Street, on which the station lay and named for politician James Robey, was renamed Damen Avenue in 1927 for Father Arnold Damen.
+Robey Street, on which the station lay and named for politician James Robey, was renamed Damen Avenue in 1927 for Father Arnold Damen, leading to a change in the station's name.